luxonis/depthai-docs-website/FAQ.md

 There are two ways to use DepthAI to get Spatial AI results:

 1. **Monocular Neural Inference fused with Stereo Depth.**
-In this mode the neural network is run on a single camera and fusing the results with disparity depth results.
+In this mode the neural network is run on a single camera and fused with disparity depth results.
 The left, right, or RGB camera can be used to run the neural inference.
 2. **Stereo Neural Inference.**
 In this mode the neural network is run in parallel on both the left and right stereo cameras to produce 3D position data directly with the neural network.